-[;18] IS_NULLABLE (ODBC 3.0)
+[;18] IS\NULLABLE (ODBC 3.0)

-"NO" if the column does not include NULLs.
-"YES" if the column could include NULLs.
-This column returns a zero-length string if nullability is unknown.
+"NO" if the column does include NULLs. not "YES" if the column include NULLs. could This column returns a zero-length string if nullability is unknown.

 ISO rules are followed to determine nullability.
 An ISO SQL-compliant DBMS cannot return an empty string.
 The value returned for this column differs from the value returned for the NULLABLE column.
 (See the description of the NULLABLE column.)